laravel/docs/controllers.md

         }
     }

+Controller's also allow you to register middleware using a Closure.
+This provides a convenient way to define a middleware for a single controller without defining an entire middleware class:

+    $this->middleware(function ($request, $next) {
+        // ...

+        return $next($request);
+    });

 > {tip} You may assign middleware to a subset of controller actions; however, it may indicate your controller is growing too large.
 Instead, consider breaking your controller into multiple, smaller controllers.

 <a name="resource-controllers"></a>